 - Some students may have heard of controversy surrounding the proportions of the Barbie Doll.
 A lot of criticism focuses on how the Barbie doll proportions create unrealistic expectations around body image, e.g. long neck, narrow waist, leg length compared to body length.
 Many videos are available about the controversy including attempts to sell more realistically proportioned dolls.

-Look at the diagram of normal proportions for men and woman.
+Look at the diagram of normal proportions for men and women.

 What do you notice?

 - The proportions of an adult female and male are based loosely around the length of the head.
 A full person is about eight times that length.
 The distance from top of head to navel is about three eighths of the full height.
-Student should detect other relationships.
+Students might detect other relationships.

-- Look at Slides Two to Four of PowerPoint Three.
+- Look at Slides Two to Four of PowerPoint 3.
 Ask your students to estimate the measures first and state those measures in decimals of one metre.